-• The teacher has a knowledge of CBC and how to implement it
+i) The teacher has a knowledge of CBC and how to implement it ii) The teacher as an educator

 The professional teacher has understanding of CBC and how it works.
 He/she has knowledge of basic and generic competences and is able to integrate the cross cutting issues within and across subject area.